bidulechou/ansible-role-test/README.md

 ```

-As you can see we have add 3 assertions in the _Check Result_ section and this 3 simple assertions are enough to verify if the role has done its work.
+As you can see we have added 3 assertions in the _Check Result_ section and this 3 simple assertions are enough to verify if the role has done its work.

 ### Running Tests